driverag22/earthMoonProblem_Alg/README.md

 ### python
 To install the requirements run `pip install -r python/requirements.txt`

+The `python/utils` directory contains helper function.

-The python code is only used to draw the graphs.
+The `python/vis` directory contain scode to draw the graphs.
-  - `drawGraph.py` draws the graph from the file passed as an argument.
-Example files can be found under `data`
+  - `drawGraph.py` draws the graph from the file passed as an argument (default: `data/test.txt`).
-  - `visualize.py` draws the graph in `~/data/partitions.txt` with the two partitions colored red and blue.
+  - `partitionsColored.py` draws the graph from the file passed as an argument (default: `~/data/partitions.txt`) with the two partitions colored red and blue.
-  - `visualize_plane.py` draws the partitions of the graph in `data/partitions.txt` as plane graphs (if possible).
+  - `planePartitions.py` draws the partitions of the graph from the file passed as an argument (default: in `data/partitions.txt`) as plane graphs (if possible).
+Example graph files can be found under `data`

+The `python/ilp` and `python/sat` directories contain the code for the ILP and SAT solvers to find biplanar partitions of graphs (respectively).
+They (attempt to) find biplanar partitions of the graph from the file passed as argument (default: `data/test.txt`).

 ### data
 The `data` directory is where we store different graphs and partitions.